 Remember, thetan-plus-ridges, thetan-plus-body are two different beings, really, in their forward presentation.
 They're the same being plus his ridges and the same being plus his body.
-You see, thetan-plus-body - that's Homo Sapiens.
+You see, thetan-plus-body - that's Homo sapiens.
 Thetan-plus-ridges-plus-body is really something else.
-Because Homo Sapiens isn't aware of the fact that he's running on any ridges, but he is aware of the fact that he has a body.
+Because Homo sapiens isn't aware of the fact that he's running on any ridges, but he is aware of the fact that he has a body.
 So we're dealing already with a new being when we say thetan-plus-ridges - thetan-plus-ridges-plus-body.
 Oh, you're dealing with a new being.

 Well, what's he done?
 He's slowed down.
 The cycle of this universe is down to decay each time.
-Creation to destruction, creation to destruction, creation to destruction, over and over and over and over on this same cycle.
+Creation to destruction, creation to destruction, creation to destruction, creation to destruction, creation to destruction.

 Okay.
 What do we find responsible for this funny phenomenon of speeding the fellow up and he feels like he's going to go to pieces?
 He actually will turn on all kinds of weird somatics and nervous upsets.
-He'll sit there and his hands will shake, and he'll - he just rrrrh!
+He'll sit there and his hands will shake, and he'll he just rrrrh!
 He just doesn't want to sit there anymore and he doesn't want to be processed anymore and he gets real upset!